Monsta X: 2018: Second world tour, Japanese album and Take.1 Are You There?

-On January 13, they served as torchbearers on the first day for the Seoul leg of the Olympic torch relay for the 2018 Pyeongchang Winter Olympics.
-On January 31, they released their third Japanese single album, which included their first original Japanese track "Spotlight" and Japanese version of their previously released Korean track "Shine Forever", in which they also previously performed for Monsta X Christmas Party 2017.
-From January 19 to February 18, they opened a collaboration cafe for a limited time at Shinjuku Box.
+On January 13, the group served as torchbearers for the Olympic torch relay in Seoul at the 2018 Pyeongchang Winter Olympics.
+On January 31, they released their third Japanese single, which included their first original Japanese track "Spotlight" and Japanese version of their previously released Korean track "Shine Forever", in which were previously performed for Monsta X Christmas Party 2017.
+From January 19 to February 18, Monsta X opened a collaboration cafe for a limited time at Shinjuku Box.

 In February, the group announced their second world tour The Connect, with the first shows on May 26 and 27, held at Jangchung Arena in Seoul.

-On March 26, the group officially released their sixth mini-album The Connect: Dejavu, which contains seven tracks, with the lead title track "Jealousy", produced by Hayden Bell, Shane Simmons, and Harry Sommerdahland, its tracks "If Only", co-written by Wonho and "Special", co-written by Jooheon.
-In this comeback, they won another music broadcast award through SBS MTV's The Show.
+On March 26, they officially released their sixth EP The Connect: Dejavu, which contains seven tracks including the title track "Jealousy", produced by Hayden Bell, Shane Simmons, and Harry Sommerdahland, with the tracks "If Only", co-written by Wonho and "Special", co-written by Jooheon.
+In this comeback, Monsta X won another music broadcast award through SBS MTV's The Show.

-On April 25, they released their first Japanese studio album Piece with the lead title track "Puzzle", including the songs from their previous Japanese single albums and another four additional songs.
+On April 25, the group released their first Japanese studio album Piece with the lead title track "Puzzle", including the songs from their previous Japanese single albums and another four additional songs.
 Piece reached number one on Tower Records chart all store, number three on the weekly Oricon Albums Chart and Billboard Japan Hot Albums chart.
 On April 27, they started their first Japan tour in Nagoya.

-On August 1, Monsta X released a music video for their Japanese comeback "Livin' It Up", while the single album was released on September 12.
+On August 1, Monsta X released a music video for their Japanese comeback "Livin' It Up", while the single was officially released on September 12.

-On October 22, Monsta X released part one of their second studio album Take.1 Are You There?, with the title track "Shoot Out".
-On November 9, the group released an English version of "Shoot Out".
+On October 22, the group released the first part of their second studio album Take.1 Are You There?, with the title track "Shoot Out".
+The English version of the song was released on November 9.